gwleuverink/leuver.ink/source/_posts/writing-a-smtp-server-with-reactphp.blade.md

     $this->socket = new SocketServer(self::HOST . ':' . $this->port, [], $this->loop);

     // Step 1 - Your server is running!
-Now, the `connection` callback is invoked when a client
+Now, the `connection` callback is invoked when a client [tl! highlight:2]
     // establishes a SMTP connection.
 This is where the protocol implementation starts.
     $this->socket->on('connection', function (ConnectionInterface $connection) {